crispinprojects/talkcalendar/README.md

 ![](talkcalendar-new-event.png)

+When a creating a new event you can check notification which will send a system notification when Talk Calendar is started on the day of the event.

 ### Editing Existing Event

 * Select the event in the list view and click the Edit button on the header bar to edit
 * Change details as appropriate

 ### Preferences